Sequestration is a legal order which confirms to your creditors

 Welsh and Northern Irish equivalent is bankruptcy.

-Another route into sequestration is the Low Income Low Asset
+Another route into sequestration is the Minimal Asset Process which became

 There are different qualifying criteria for the various routes